EugenSleptsov/chatgpt/README.md

 max_messages = 10
 admin_id = YOUR_TELEGRAM_ADMIN_USER_ID (optional)
 ignore_report_ids = COMMA_SEPARATED_USER_IDS_TO_IGNORE (optional)
+authorized_users = COMMA_SEPARATED_USER_IDS (optional)
 ```

 Replace YOUR_TELEGRAM_BOT_TOKEN with your actual Telegram bot token and YOUR_OPENAI_API_KEY with your OpenAI API key.
-Additionally, you can set the timeout_value, max_messages, admin_id, and ignore_report_ids to customize the bot's behavior.
-The admin_id and ignore_report_ids are optional and can be left empty if not needed.
+Additionally, you can set the timeout_value, max_messages, admin_id, ignore_report_ids, and authorized_users to customize the bot's behavior.
+The admin_id, ignore_report_ids, and authorized_users are optional and can be left empty if not needed.
+If authorized_users is left empty, the bot will be available for public use.

 ## Running the bot
 After building the project and creating the bot.conf file, run the bot: